-- 1. General.
+1. General.
 Section 57(a)(3) of the 1940 Act makes it unlawful for certain affiliated persons of a BDC, and certain affiliated persons of those persons, set out in Section 57(b), to borrow money or other property from such BDC or from any company controlled by the BDC (unless the borrower is controlled by the lender), except as permitted by Section 21(b) or Section 62.
-Section 21(b) (made applicable to BDCs by Section 62) provides that it shall be unlawful for a BDC to lend any money or property, directly or indirectly, to any person that controls or is under common control with the BDC, except to any company that owns all of the outstanding securities of the BDC other than directors' qualifying shares. - 2.
-Application of Sections 21(b) and 57(a)(3) to Applicants.
-The Company is an affiliated person of Fund II SBIC and Fund III SBIC by reason of its direct or indirect ownership of all of the limited partnership interests in Fund II SBIC and Fund III SBIC and its indirect ownership of all of the general partnership interests in Fund II SBIC and Fund III SBIC through its 100% ownership of the General Partners.
-The Company does not directly own all of the outstanding securities of the Fund II SBIC or Fund III SBIC because Fund II SBIC General Partner holds a 1.03% general partnership interest in Fund III SBIC and both SBIC Subsidiaries have issued SBA guaranteed debentures and, in the future, may have other outstanding securities in the form of indebtedness.
+Section 21(b) (made applicable to BDCs by Section 62) provides that it shall be unlawful for a BDC to lend any money or property, directly or indirectly, to any person that controls or is under common control with the BDC, except to any company that owns all of the outstanding securities of the BDC other than directors' qualifying shares.

+2. Application of Sections 21(b) and 57(a)(3) to Applicants.
+The Company is an affiliated person of Fund II SBIC and Fund III SBIC by reason of its direct or indirect ownership of all of the limited partnership interests in Fund II SBIC and Fund III SBIC and its indirect ownership of all of the general partnership interests in Fund II SBIC and Fund III SBIC and Fund III SBIC and Fund III SBIC and Fund III SBIC or Fund III SBIC because Fund II SBIC General Partner holds a 1.03% general partnership interest in Fund II SBIC and Fund III SBIC or Fund III SBIC because Fund II SBIC General Partner holds a 1.03% general partnership interest in Fund II SBIC and Fund III SBIC General Partner holds a 0.95% general partnership interest in Fund III SBIC and both SBIC Subsidiaries have issued SBA guaranteed debentures and, in the future, may have other outstanding securities in the form of indebtedness.
 Fund II SBIC and Fund III SBIC are affiliated persons of the Company because they are deemed to be under the control of the Company.
-In addition, the

-General Partners may be deemed to be affiliated persons of each other under Section 2(a)(3)(C) of the 1940 Act because they are wholly-owned subsidiaries of the Company.
-Accordingly, the Company is related to Fund II SBIC and Fund III SBIC in the manner set forth in Section 57(b) and Fund III SBIC are related to the Company in the manner set forth in Section 57(b).
+In addition, the General Partners may be deemed to be affiliated persons of each other under Section 2(a)(3)(C) of the 1940 Act because they are wholly-owned subsidiaries of the Company.
+Accordingly, the Company is related to Fund III SBIC and Fund III SBIC in the manner set forth in Section 57(b) and Fund II SBIC and Fund III SBIC are related to the Company in the manner set forth in Section 57(b).